 Improving the understanding and performance of drinking water, wastewater and stormwater assets.

 Asset Management is about delivering a specified level of service to customers and regulators at an optimal life cycle cost and an acceptable level of risk with a strategy that ensures long-term sustainability of public assets.
 NHDES’ mission is to establish a centralized location to provide information, technical assistance and funding opportunities to assist communities with the development of sustainable asset management programs.
-The Drinking Water Asset Management Guidance Document and 2020 CWSRF Asset Management Loan Forgiveness Guidance Document are helpful documents to start with.
+The guidance documents listed on the right are helpful documents to start with.

 The development of an asset management plan and implementation of the asset management program can help reduce operating risks and address infrastructure challenges as the infrastructure continues to age and deteriorate.
 Asset management enables an organization or a community to examine the need for each asset as well as the performance of the assets.
 This, in turn, allows the individual systems to self-evaluate their needs and funding strategies.